Singingkettle/ChangShuoRadioRecognition/docs/dataset/deepsig.md

-It is recommended to symlink the dataset root to `$WTISP/data`.
+It is recommended to symlink the dataset root to `$CSRR/data`.
 If your folder structure is different, you may need to change the corresponding paths in config files.

 ```
-wtisignalprocessing
+ChangShuoRadioRecognition
 ├── configs
 ├── data
 │   ├── ModulationClassification